Jean-Pierre Lecompte

-Jean-Pierre Lecompte (born in Saint-Junien, 1942) is a French former rugby league player, he usually played as centre or as wing.
+Jean-Pierre Lecompte (26 June 1941 – 16 July 2024) was a French rugby league player, he usually played as centre or as wing.

 Biography

-He played for Saint-Gaudens He also represented France during the 1968 Rugby League World Cup, including the final lost against Australia.
+Lecompte played for Saint-Gaudens He also represented France during the 1968 Rugby League World Cup, including the final lost against Australia.
 Outside the game, he worked as an instructor at a driving school.

+Lecompte died on 16 July 2024, at the age of 83.